MuhammadZubairSC/Numbers2bit/README.md

 # To use

-Access bit_it.exe program to run it in your desktop
+Access bit_it.exe program to run it on your desktop